ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 Backup and Storage:

  - If USB drive is connected to the router for storage.
- -  - Save the following to the USB drive:
+ -  - Backup the new firmware version to the USB drive.
- -  - Newer firmware version.
  - Note:
  - Be aware that JFFS partitions may not work post-upgrades in some cases.
  - New routers use UBIFS instead of JFFS2.